 PreVeil is affordable too—a key factor for small- to medium-size defense contractors who often don’t have the resources and skills to build the secure systems they need.
 Hackers know this and frequently target such companies.
 PreVeil helps to turn the tables on that tactic by offering world class security at low costs.

-Finally, because PreVeil embeds Zero Trust principles to protect CUI (Controlled Unclassified Information), it helps contractors comply with DFARS 252.204-7012, NIST 800-171, ITAR 120.54, and CMMC Level 3.
+Finally, because PreVeil embeds Zero Trust principles to protect CUI (Controlled Unclassified Information), it helps contractors comply with DFARS 252.204-7012, NIST 800-171, ITAR 120.54, and CMMC.
 PreVeil offers several resources in its library that explain how PreVeil accelerates your path to compliance.

 PreVeil’s hope is that widespread adoption of a Zero Trust mindset will help take your organization’s security to a higher level, one needed to address today’s threat environment and to comply with federal mandates.
 To learn more, read our brief, Zero Trust: A better way to enhance cybersecurity and achieve compliance.